Curriculum Reinforcement Learning from Easy to Hard Tasks Improves LLM Reasoning: Experiments

-Building on these insights, we investigate whether models can learn to reason directly from difficult examples (RQ3).
-As shown in Table~\ref{tab:main_table}, the answer is largely no. For instance, Qwen-2.5 1.5B when trained on Level 5 MATH directly, underperforms the CoT baseline on the model.
-Moreover, stronger models like Qwen-2.5 3B can learn Hard Blocksworld tasks directly but fail at the trivial and easy tasks, indicating a lack of basic understanding.
-These failures highlight the limitations of relying on difficult examples alone.
-In contrast, \methodname{} guides learning by scheduling tasks from easy to hard, improving generalization, as reflected in stronger OOD performance (RQ3).
-Note that for E2H-G we report the best numbers out of our 3 parameter settings with extensive results in the Appendix.
-Our results show that small-scale LLMs can learn to reason if taught with task decomposition and appropriate scheduling.
+Next, we investigate whether models can learn to reason directly from difficult examples (RQ3).
+As shown in Table~\ref{tab:main_table}, the answer is largely no. For instance, Qwen-2.5 1.5B when trained on Level 5 MATH directly, underperforms the CoT baseline on the model!
+This failure highlights the need for CRL methods for LLM reasoning.
+To this end, we compare with a CRL method, Self-Evolve (Table~\ref{tab:main_table}).
+Empirically, we find that its reasoning performance varies significantly across models and tasks.
+Self-Evolve during training, samples problems at a 50\% success rate to maximize learnability and gradually reduces easier ones once this threshold is surpassed.
+However, being only halfway proficient at solving a problem is often not enough.
+For example, learning calculus requires strong command of school mathematics.
+In addition, implementing Self-Evolve also requires careful tuning of hyper-parameters for different models and datasets.

+In contrast, \methodname{} guides learning scheduling tasks from easy to hard, improving generalization, as reflected in stronger OOD performance (RQ3).
+This is further supported by the results, where \methodname{} shows better performance over baselines as task difficulty rises.
+Note that for E2H-G we report the best numbers out of our 3 parameter settings with extensive results in Table~\ref{tab:more_schedulers} and does not need extensive hyper-parameter tuning.
 Finally, \methodname{} remains effective even without human difficulty labels by using error rates as a proxy for difficulty (Table~\ref{tab:no_human}).